lminaya0110/minayaCeramicCreations/README.md

 # Usage

-This project is a great way for beginners to create a full-stack application using their new knowledge in the MERN tech stack.
+This project is a great way for beginners to learn how to implement their own restful APIs.
 &nbsp;

 # Author/ Contact